Paul Fromm (white supremacist): Mainstream and electoral politics

 In July 2019, Fromm posed for a photo with Maxime Bernier, party leader of the People's Party of Canada.
 He later endorsed Bernier on Twitter, writing that Bernier had "both the charisma and determination to put CANADA FIRST," and praising the former Conservative leadership contender's immigration policies as steps toward "regaining control" of Canada's border.

+Recent electoral activity

+Fromm ran for mayor of Hamilton, Ontario, in the 2022 Hamilton, Ontario, municipal election.
+He finished eighth among nine candidates, receiving 898 votes, or 0.63 per cent.

-He was a candidate in the 2023 Scarborough—Guildwood provincial by-election, where he received 66 votes (0.43%).
+He contested the 2023 Scarborough—Guildwood provincial by-election as the Canadians' Choice Party candidate, receiving 66 votes, or 0.43 per cent.

+Fromm returned to Etobicoke Centre as the Canadians' Choice candidate in the 2025 Ontario general election.
+He received 479 votes, or 1.04 per cent, finishing sixth among eight candidates.

+In 2026, Fromm registered as a candidate for mayor in the 2026 Hamilton, Ontario, municipal election, scheduled for October 26.